withastro/astro/.changeset/smooth-jokes-watch.md

 '@astrojs/node': minor
 ---

-Astro.locals are now exposed to the adapter API.
+`Astro.locals` is now exposed to the adapter API.
 Node Adapter can now pass in a `locals` object in the SSR handler middleware.